How To Grill A Burger Perfectly Every Time

-Now I will say I am partial to my gas grill, but let’s face it you can grill a burger on so many different cooking appliances.
-If I don’t use my grill I love my Blackstone Griddle or Cast Iron pan on the stove.
-But you really can’t go wrong with charcoal, indoor grills, or even a nonstick pan on the stove.
+Now I will say I am partial to my gas grill, but let’s face it, you can grill a burger on so many different cooking appliances.
+If I don’t use my grill, I love my Blackstone Griddle or Cast Iron pan on the stove.
+But you can’t go wrong with charcoal, indoor grills, or even a stovetop pan.

 Ingredients For The Perfect Grilled Burger: